Erikrainer/R-G-Company/README.md

 ## Description 📝

-I`m going to create an employee tracker using database and express to track and show data from the employees
+RandGCompany employee system that can be used to view update and add information(DELETE and more comming soon), the user can do a lot of funny stuff with this new application, all that using the database system and the express.js.

 ## Table of Contents 🗒